An Easy One Day Blue Mountains Itinerary

 Start your walk at the kiosk in the Prince Henry Reserve opposite the Katoomba Caravan park.
 The first part of the walk takes you on a lookout over Katoomba Falls.
 This section is now actually lit at night if you are planning to stay in the mountains for a couple of days.

 Continue and you will come to Katoomba Cascades.
-These are not marked on Google maps but you can find the right on the track here (map link)
+They do not mark these on Google maps but you can find the right on the track here (map link)

 You will probably need about an hour to cover the walk if you include all the photo stops you make at the five lookouts along the way.